 Prior to joining Ropes & Gray, Steve worked in the Hong Kong office of a leading international law firm.

-- Bain Capital on its acquisition of a controlling stake of Hugel Inc., a beauty products maker in South Korea.
+- Bain Capital on its KRW927.5 billion acquisition of a controlling stake in Hugel Inc., a beauty products maker in South Korea.

 - One of Asia’s leading special situations funds on various credit and equity-linked transactions in Southeast Asia

 - CITIC Capital in the $600 million consortium acquisition of the sexual health division of Australia-listed medical products supplier Ansell.

 - Netmarble Games Corporation in its acquisition of a 100% stake of the Vancouver Studio business of Kabam Inc.

 - A consortium of investors led by GF Investments and including Huarong International, Huarong Rongde, SPDB International, China Everbright, Everbright Securities and CMBC International, in a US$300 million investment in e-Shang Redwood.

 - JHL Biotech Inc. on its US$337 million strategic healthcare alliance with, and the equity investment by, Sanofi.

 - CMC Capital in its Series D investment in Giphy, Inc.

 - Temasek in its investment in a healthcare joint venture with Columbia Pacific Management.

 - A global private equity fund and its portfolio company in its sale of its U.S. early childhood development business.